cyber-sushi/makima/README.md

 To add other controllers, please open an issue.

 ## Troubleshooting and possible questions:
-Q: My device actually shows as three different devices in evtest, do I need to create three different config files, one for each device?\
+**Q**: My device actually shows as three different devices in evtest, do I need to create three different config files, one for each device?\
-A: Yes, most mice with additional keys are usually seen as a mouse and a keyboard by the kernel and they need to be mapped separately.
+**A**: Each device will have a certain set of features, e.g. a DS4 controller is recognized as a touchpad, a motion sensor and a controller.
+A mouse is usually recognized as a mouse and a keyboard (for the additional keys).
+Just create a config file for the devices/features that you need to remap, and ignore the others.

-Q: Can I map a key sequence (e.g. Ctrl+C) to something else?\
+**Q**: Can I map a key sequence (e.g. Ctrl+C) to something else?\
-A: Yes!
+**A**: Yes!
 Since version 0.4.0, you can remap key modifiers (Ctrl, Shift, Alt, Meta) + key, to call another key or macro.

-Q: My controller works when using Bluetooth but not when using wired connection or vice-versa, why?\
+**Q**: My controller works when using Bluetooth but not when using wired connection or vice-versa, why?\
-A: Some devices have a different evdev name when connected through Bluetooth, for example a `Sony Interactive Entertainment Wireless Controller` is just seen as `Wireless Controller` when connected via Bluetooth.
+**A**: Some devices have a different evdev name when connected through Bluetooth, for example a `Sony Interactive Entertainment Wireless Controller` is just seen as `Wireless Controller` when connected via Bluetooth.
 You'll need to create a copy of the config file with that name.

-Q: Will adaptive bindings (change mapping based on the currently active app) be implemented for desktops other than Hyprland and Sway?\
+**Q**: Will adaptive bindings (changing mapping based on the currently active app) be implemented for desktops other than Hyprland and Sway?\
-A: I plan on implementing adaptive bindings for X11 at some point.
+**A**: I plan on implementing adaptive bindings for X11 at some point.

+**Q**: Makima gives me a "Permission Denied" error when launching, what do I do?\
+**A**: If you're certain that you've correctly added your user to the `input` group through `sudo usermod -aG input yourusername` and rebooted (you can verify it by running `groups` and see if it returns `input`), then maybe the `uinput` kernel module isn't loaded.
+You can load it with `sudo modprobe uinput`.
+To make it permanent, create `/etc/modules-load.d/uinput.conf` and write `uinput` inside.